 In the same 2018 study, previously existing evidence was also summarised by stating that “increasing amounts of evidence, derived from clinical studies, have confirmed the potential of the cannabinoid system in affording benefits for patients with chronic pain and chronic inflammatory diseases (arthritis)”.

 While more human-based clinical trials are required, studies into CBD’s impact on arthritis in animals is much more numerous.
 One such trial tested a transdermal CBD gel for arthritis in rats and measured its impact on both pain and inflammation.

-This study provided extremely positive news for arthritis sufferers who may be hoping for some form of topical CBD cream for arthritis, as it was discovered that “transdermal administration of CBD has long-lasting therapeutic effects without psychoactive side-effects.
+While pre-clinical, this study provided an interesting insight via the use of a topical CBD cream.
+Researchers noted that “transdermal administration of CBD has long-lasting therapeutic effects without psychoactive side-effects.
 Thus, the use of topical CBD has potential as an effective treatment of arthritic symptomatology.”

 A separate 2017 study into cannabidiol treatment for rats with osteoarthritis successfully reduced both pain symptoms and inflammation in the subjects and it was concluded that, “These findings suggest that CBD may be a safe, useful therapeutic for treating OA joint neuropathic pain.”

 While rats are common test subjects in clinical trials due to the fact their genetic and biological characteristics are very similar to humans, interest is also growing in the use of CBD for dog arthritis.

 This is perhaps not surprising considering arthritis in dogs can lead to pain, inflammation, trouble sleeping and separation anxiety.